eduardoluis11/game-jam-brackeys-sept-2024/README.md

 # game-jam-brackeys-sept-2024
-This is the submission of Eduardo Salinas (eduardorpg64) and Carlos from Brackey's September 2024 Game Jam.
+This is the submission of Eduardo Salinas (eduardorpg64) and Carlos Gaze from Brackey's September 2024 Game Jam.
 It's a game made in Godot.
 The theme for the Jam is "Calm before the Storm."

 ### Disclaimer: Use of LLM AIs